‘Jonah Anderson is tactically astute, pragmatic and forward thinking’

-Jonah Anderson is a partner in our White Collar practice.
+Jonah Anderson is a partner in our White Collar practice and co-heads the London White Collar team.

 Jonah advises on sensitive financial crime issues and helps clients navigate the criminal and regulatory landscape, with a focus on bribery and corruption, fraud, tax evasion and anti-money laundering law and regulation.
-The Legal 500 directory notes that Jonah "is recommended for his expertise with anti-money laundering systems and controls."
+He is a frequent commentator and lecturer on transnational money laundering issues.

 Jonah is often called on to conduct internal investigations both within the UK and overseas.
 He advises corporates and individuals on financial crime investigations and prosecutions by the UK authorities, including the Serious Fraud Office, HM Revenue & Customs, the National Crime Agency, the Financial Conduct Authority and the police.